 6. Credential Handling

-Treat the app secret as a sensitive backend credential.
+Treat the app secret as a sensitive backend credential.- the plaintext

 - regenerating a secret invalidates the old one